ddefb/PGIA7336/P5/Readme.md

 ## About

 This repository presents the reproduction the results from the <a href="https://www.usenix.org/conference/feedbackcomputing13/workshop-program/presentation/zhao" target="_blank">Zhao et al (2013)</a> paper.
-After modeling in the BZR language the scenario presented by Zhao et al (2013), the controller was synthesized using the <a href="http://heptagon.gforge.inria.fr/" target="_blank">Heptagon/BZR</a> and <a href="http://www.irisa.fr/vertecs/Logiciels/sigali.html" target="_blank">Sigali</a> tools.
+After modeling in the <a href="http://heptagon.gforge.inria.fr/pub/heptagon-manual.pdf" target="_blank">BZR language</a> the scenario presented by Zhao et al (2013), the controller was synthesized using the <a href="http://heptagon.gforge.inria.fr/" target="_blank">Heptagon/BZR</a> and <a href="http://www.irisa.fr/vertecs/Logiciels/sigali.html" target="_blank">Sigali</a> tools.
 The GUI was developed using the cross-platform library mainly aimed at video game and multimedia programming: <a href="https://liballeg.org/" target="_blank">Allegro</a>.

 ## Clone